Can Cats Eat Eggs?

 Can cats eat eggs raw?
 Raw eggs are a great source of protein and other essential nutrients for cats.
 Raw eggs may contain bacteria such as Salmonella, which can make cats and humans sick.

 To minimize the risk, buy eggs from a reputable source and store them properly.
 Ensure the eggs you feed your cat are fresh and are not exposed to any potential contaminants.
-If you decide to provide your cat with raw eggs, it should only be done occasionally as a treat.
+It should only be done occasionally as a treat if you decide to provide your cat with raw eggs.

 Can Cats Eat Eggs and Cheese?